nasare34/nasare34/README.md

 - 👯 I’m looking to collaborate on **Machine Learning and AI projects**

-- 🤝 I’m looking for help
+- 🤝 I’m looking for Backend, Data scientist Machine learning engineer Related job

 - 👨‍💻 All of my projects are available at [https://github.com/nasare34?tab=repositories](https://github.com/nasare34?tab=repositories)